 The tactical Tomahawk was accepted by the fleet on 29 September 2004.
 The new capabilities of the Tactical Tomahawk carries a two-way satellite link that allows operators to reprogram the missile in flight.
 It also delivers messages of its health and accuracy back to operators and can transmit limited battle damage imagery.
 The system has enhanced anti-jam global positioning system receivers and can be launched from surface ships or submarines while carrying a 1,000-pound warhead.

 On 27 May 1999 Raytheon was awarded a $25,829,379 undefinitized cost-plus-incentive-fee/cost-plus-fixed-fee, ceiling amount contract for the modification of the Tactical Tomahawk missile to the Tactical Tomahawk Penetrator Variant configuration as part of the Second Counter-Proliferation Advanced Concept Technology Demonstration.
 The Tactical Tomahawk missile was modified to incorporate the government-furnished penetrator warhead and the hard-target smart fuze.
 Four Tactical Tomahawk Penetrator Variant missiles were assembled to conduct the advanced concept technology demonstration testing.
 Work was performed in Tucson AZ and a successful test was completed in May 2003.

-Tomahawk Block V Also under consideration is a proposed Block V missile that would pioneer a new production method using modular design and construction technology to dramatically lower unit costs.
+At one time a proposed Block V missile was to pioneer a new production method using modular design and construction technology to dramatically lower unit costs.
 Payload and guidance packages would be buyer-selectable based on use and budget.

 |Join the GlobalSecurity.org mailing list|